 - All passengers (other than minors) are required to present a government issued photo ID.
 International travelers of any age must have a passport and other required documents.
 Passengers should make copies of these documents and carry an extra set with them or electronically scan the documents and e-mail a copy to them to have available should their original identification be lost or stolen.

-- Many airlines now allow passengers to check in for their flight up to 24 hours prior to its scheduled departure.
+- Many airlines now allow passengers to check in for their flight up to 24 hours prior to its scheduled departure and print a boarding pass from home.
 Passengers should check with their airline’s website for additional information.

 At the airport…